tarwn/lessthandot-hugo/blogs/content/posts/2012-02-23-madpass-s-first-birthday-they.md

   - Professional Development

 ---
 Last night I attended the monthly [MADPASS][1] SQL Server user group meeting, along with about 20 other people.
 I go every month, but this month was special – it was our first birthday!
-It’s hard to believe that the group we worked so hard to get started and draw people to has been meeting for a year already.
+It's hard to believe that the group we worked so hard to get started and draw people to has been meeting for a year already.

 The meeting was sponsored by [Confio][2] – I want to thank their rep, John, for coming, and for the Mastercard and Amazon gift cards and other swag.
-User groups wouldn’t be the same without sponsors, and we appreciate ours.
+User groups wouldn't be the same without sponsors, and we appreciate ours.

 I presented the first session, giving “Make Your Voice Heard”, with tips and tricks for helping the SQL Server community through Twitter, forums, and blogging.
 I love talking about how to get involved in the community.
 I hope everyone was able to learn something new.